 Remember that a Brazilian butt lift is a combination of two procedures: liposuction and fat grafting.
 Because of this, the post-operative down time can vary, but patients should expect to plan for about two weeks away from work or other activities.
 A compression garment may be a necessary part of the recovery process, as it can help manage swelling and provide needed support.

-Final Words on a Brazilian Butt Lift in Philadelphia
+Final Words on a Brazilian Butt Lift for Bryn Mawr, Newtown Square, and Philadelphia